cgoncalves94/cgoncalves94/README.md

 # Hello, I'm Cesar! 👋

 ## About Me
-I'm currently in the final year of my bachelor's degree in Computer Science at **Birkbeck University**.<br>
+I'm currently in the final year of my Bachelor's degree in Computer Science at **Birkbeck University**.<br>
 With a background of 9 years in the hospitality sector, I've honed my social and managerial skills, leading my department with dedication.<br>
 My passion for technology drives me, and I'm eager to contribute more to the tech world.